 Prerequisite(s) / Corequisite(s):

-Admission to the nursing program; NURS 209 if applicable.
+Admission to the ASN Level Nursing program; NURS 209 if applicable.

 Course Rotation for Day Program:

 Offered Fall (2nd 8 weeks) and Spring (2nd 8 weeks).

 NOTE: The intention of this master course syllabus is to provide an outline of the contents of this course, as specified by